Theory of the Lamb shift and Fine Structure in muonic $\mathrm{^4He}$ ions and the muonic $\mathrm{^3He-^4He}$ Isotope Shift: Fine Structure

-The \TwoP{} fine structure splitting (FS) has been calculated by Borie~\cite{Borie:2014:arxiv_v7} and Martynenko (Elekina~\etal\ \cite{Elekina:2011:mu4He}) (see Tab.~\ref{tab:theory0}).
-Both determinations agree within 0.020\mev.
-The leading order contribution to Borie's fine structure is given by the Dirac term of the order $(Z\alpha{})^4$ (\#f1).
-Borie provides additional recoil corrections to her Dirac value (\#f2) not covered by her relativistic Dirac wavefunction approach.
-These corrections are already included in Martynenko's term (\#f3).
-Martynenko separately calculates corrections to his term like the $(Z\alpha{})^6$ contribution (\#f4a), as well as an additional correction of the order $(Z\alpha{})^6m_1/m_2$ (\#f4b).
-The latter term is new in our FS summary and was not accounted for in $\mu{}$D~\cite{Krauth:2016:mud} due to its negligible size.
-We sum the Dirac contributions of both authors, including all given corrections and take the average for our summary.
-Doing this, we find an unexpected difference of 0.025\mev in the Dirac-term calculation between both authors, as opposed to the much better agreement in the leading order Uehling term of the Lamb shift.
-This might be an indication for inconsistencies between the two methods.
 Further corrections to the FS are given by eVP insertions in the FS interaction.
 Borie, Martynenko and Karshenboim have calculated the 1-loop eVP in both, one- (\#f5a) and two Coulomb lines (\#f5b) and get matching results for the sum of both terms.
 Only Martynenko calculated the two-loop K\"all\'en-Sabry-type diagrams (\#f6a) (corresponding to Fig.\,\ref{fig:feynman}, \#4 in the Lamb shift).
 The consecutive two-loop correction in two Coulomb lines (\#f6b) has been calculated by Martynenko, Borie, and Karshenboim.
 We use the value from Karshenboim, as they included some higher order terms as well.
 The corrections of the order $\alpha{}^2(Z\alpha{})^4m$ (\#f7) are only calculated by Karshenboim and are included in our summary.
 The correction of order $\alpha(Z\alpha)^6$ (\#f11*) is only provided by Martynenko whose value we adopt.
 Martynenko also calculates the value of the one loop $\mu$VP contribution to the FS that we adopt for our summary (\#f12*).
 Contributions of the muon anomalous magnetic moment to the fine structure were provided by Borie and Martynenko and agree perfectly (\#f8,\#f9).
 The first order finite size contribution has a minor influence on the \TwoP{} FS interval because the $2P_{1/2}$ level has a small, yet non-zero wavefunction at the origin.
 Calculations of the first order term (\#f10a) by Borie and Martynenko agree very well and we use the average.
 The term also appears as nuclear structure dependent part of the Lamb shift (\#r8) and has to be accounted for in both the Lamb shift and the FS.
 The radius dependence is neglected in the FS since it only provides a minor influence to the total energy difference.
 For the second order contribution (\#f10b) we adopt the only available calculation by Martynenko.
 Using the named values, the total \TwoP{} FS in \MuFourHe{} is given by